synnaxlabs/synnax/client/ts/api/client.api.md

     readonly timeRange: TimeRange;
 }

+// Warning: (ae-missing-release-tag) "rangeAliasOntologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const rangeAliasOntologyID: (key: Key_3) => ontology.ID;

+// Warning: (ae-missing-release-tag) "RangeAliasOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const RangeAliasOntologyType: ontology.ResourceType;

+// Warning: (ae-missing-release-tag) "rangeOntologyID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const rangeOntologyID: (key: Key_3) => ontology.ID;

+// Warning: (ae-missing-release-tag) "RangeOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const RangeOntologyType: ontology.ResourceType;